 You can manage the EC2Config service just as you would any other service.

-If you want to apply updated settings to your instance, you can stop and restart the service.
+To apply updated settings to your instance, you can stop and restart the service.
 If you're manually installing EC2Config, you must stop the service first.

 To stop the EC2Config service